aegomez/algorithm-problems/README.md

 13. Flatten an array.
 Recursive and iterative implementation.
 14. Given the start and end position of an MxN matrix, find all possible routes from start to end given the only valid movements of right or down.
 15. Given an MxN matrix that is in ascending order both on rows and columns, create a search function.
+16. Given an array of numbers of length N, find the index of that array that balances the left and right sum.

 ## Author